Janet Chance: Life

-Chance was increasingly convinced that a large part of the problem lay in the fact that birth control options for poor women, especially were limited and in many cases their only option was abortion. but abortion was illegal in all cases in Great Britain under the 1861 Offences against the Person Act, was made legal only to save the life of the mother under the 1929 Infant Life Act To this end, in 1936 Chance helped found and support the Abortion Law Reform Association (ALRA) with WBCG colleague Alice Jenkins and the physician Joan Malleson.
+Chance was increasingly convinced that a large part of the problem lay in the fact that birth control options, for poor women especially, were limited; and in many cases their only option was abortion.
+Abortion was illegal in all cases in Great Britain under the 1861 Offences against the Person Act, and was made legal only to save the life of the mother under the 1929 Infant Life Act.
+To this end, in 1936 Chance helped found and support the Abortion Law Reform Association (ALRA) with WBCG colleague Alice Jenkins and the physician Joan Malleson.
 Working through Women's Co-operative Guilds and the Labour Party, the ALRA sought to pressure politicians to support the notion that women should have the power to decide if their own pregnancies would be terminated.

 During the late 1930s, Janet Chance also worked to help get refugees out of Germany, Austria and other Nazi-occupied nations, even traveling to Vienna and Prague in the summer of 1938.
 Among those she was trying to help were Austrian actress Lilia Skala, Ludwig Chiavacci and Sidonie Furst.
 She also continued to chair the ALRA through World War II, helping to keep the organization alive and ready for a post-war resurgence.
 But after the war, the ALRA shifted from pressuring Labour Party members, to campaigning more generally for a new parliamentary law by pushing for a private member's bill.
 However, they were unsuccessful until the 1967 passage of an Abortion bill.

 Family

 In August 1953, Chance's husband Clinton died.
 Janet Chance, whose battle with depression intensified had to be hospitalized.
-On December 18, four months after Clinton's death, Janet Chance threw herself from a window at London's University College Hospital and died.
+On 18 December, four months after Clinton's death, Janet Chance threw herself from a window at London's University College Hospital and died.